top of page

 The cybersecurity realm covers a wide range of technical innovation areas, and the terms can sometimes get confusing, misused, or misunderstood.
 Following, you’ll find a terminology list of 25 words related to cybersecurity, information privacy, and data security that you should know and understand to set up the most secure network system for your business enterprise and to understand the innovative developments being reported in cybersecurity news.

-lit lightbulb in palm of hand
+cybersecurity terminology - lit lightbulb in palm of hand

 Cybersecurity Terminology